Our Services

 Helpful Resources

-A total cholesterol to HDL ratio of 5.0 indicates borderline high to elevated heart disease risk; it is not an emergency, but its significance depends on your broader risk profile, including LDL and HDL levels, blood pressure, diabetes, smoking, family history, triglycerides, weight, and activity.
+A total cholesterol to HDL ratio of 5.0 signals borderline-high heart disease risk.
+While not an emergency, its true significance depends on your full cardiovascular picture, including LDL, HDL, blood pressure, blood sugar, smoking status, family history, triglycerides, weight, and activity level.

 If your lab results show a Cholesterol ratio 5.0, you may be wondering what that actually means for your health.
 Is it dangerous?
 Is it normal?
 Should you be worried?